tesseract-olap/tesseract/tesseract-engine/README.md

 - Executor uses info from the cube and the Query to generate a QueryPlan (state machine?).
 - Executor gets a reference to the fact table and necessary dims.
 - Executor

+# note
+columns are stream?
+Compressed as streams? (the struct could be a combination of null bitvec and vec chunks, with metadata on null ranges, and present an iterator interface)